BEX-Express/BEX-API/source/includes/_waybill.md

 WaybillDate | Date | No | No | Date of collection by BEX.
 Format yyyy-mm-dd ServiceCode | String | No | Yes | The service delivery priority code

-Service delivery codes values are:
+Service delivery code values are:

 * SDX - Sameday Express
 * DBD - Daybreak Delivery